Open Accessibility Menu

 Residents will be required to participate in multiple projects throughout the year including a

-Teaching Opportunities
+Optional Teaching Opportunities

-philosophy, creating a rotation experience, and other strategies to promote being an effective
+where they will be introduced to topics including developing a teaching philosophy, creating a rotation experience, and other strategies to be an effective preceptor.

 Evaluations

 PharmAcademic, an ASHP-endorsed online evaluation system, is used for all resident evaluations.
-Evaluations are done for each individual rotation, research and staffing components of the program.
+Evaluations are done for each individual rotation, research and staffing component of the program.
 Additionally, quarterly evaluations are held with the program director, coordinator and/or mentor to ensure progress on long term goals.

 Featured Articles